Welcome

 The sale or long lease of residential property (flats, houses) is usually exempt from VAT.
 There are key exceptions:

-• The sale of a new residential dwelling by a developer (within 3 years of completion) is zero-rated (VAT at 0%), which allows the developer to recover VAT on construction costs.
+• The sale of a new residential dwelling by a developer (within 3 years of completion) is zero‑rated.
+Zero rating also typically applies to the first grant of a “major interest” (freehold or a long lease) in a newly constructed dwelling by the person who constructed it.
+This enables recovery of VAT on construction and professional costs.

 Commercial Property